UniversalDependencies/docs/_el-overview/syntax.md

 # Syntax

-This document is a placeholder for the language-specific overview of guidelines for syntactic annotation.
+Guidelines for each relation can be accessed can be found at the [relations](../dep/all.html) page.

+Documentation for specific structures can be found at the [specific syntax](../overview/specific-syntax.html) page.